OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

 which defines several classes (internal details):

 - ``GDALThreadSafeDataset`` extending :cpp:class:`GDALProxyDataset`.
-  Instances of that class are returned by GDALCreateThreadSafeDataset().
+  Instances of that class are returned by GDALGetThreadSafeDataset().
   On instantiation, it creates as many GDALThreadSafeRasterBand instances as the number of bands of the source dataset.
   All virtual methods of GDALDataset are redefined by GDALProxyDataset.